What are fringe benefits?

 Wellness benefits

-A wellness benefit is another popular type of fringe benefit that has been increasingly popular following the COVID-19 pandemic.
-There are many different wellness benefits available for your employees, which you can include in your holistic workplace wellbeing program.
+A wellness benefit is another popular type of fringe benefit that has been increasingly popular in recent years.
+There are many different wellness benefits available for your employees, which you can include in your holistic workplace well-being program.

 Common workplace wellness benefits include: